Bing-su/latest_torch/README.md

 # latest_torch

-Metapackages to make installing torch easier
+Metapackage to make installing latest torch easier

 Not tested on mac and linux.